badlydrawnrob/badlydrawnrob.github.io/README.md

 6. Adding a space in before `style=` allows for quicker column scanning
     - You can render without whitespace with a compiler (like Pandoc)
 7. CUT CODE DOWN!
 Wherever possible :)
+8. When in doubt, prefer EXPLICIT naming of styles
+    - See the `img.b-left` example below

 ```css
 /* CONCRETE AND STRICT BEATS WISHY-WASHY CONVENTIONS */